Dry Skin Might Be a Sign of Serious Health Problems

 Sign of Skin Cancer

-A person with dry and rough skin that bleeds, a person should see a doctor because there might be something more serious than just dry skin.
+When people have dry and rough skin that bleeds, they should see a doctor because there might be something more serious than just dry skin.
 It could be a sign of skin cancer.

 Causes of Dry Skin